neurodata/connectocross/figure_outline.md

 # Figure X: how homotopic is it

-# Figure X: distribution of edge weights for each graph plot
-- how symmetric are edges as a function of the edge weights

 # Figure X: are the graphs meaningfully directed?
 - testing for strength of directedness

-# Figure x: in degree, out degree
+# Figure X: in degree, out degree

+# Figure X: